Enhancing Gut Health Using Probiotics

 - By maintaining optimal numbers/concentrations of “good” bacteria and curbing the proliferation of harmful microorganisms.

 - Probiotics also help block the adverse effects of pathogenic bacteria by producing compounds.
 They are also believed to stick to the intestinal epithelium, thus preventing pathogens or toxins from damaging the intestinal wall.
 They also stimulate protective responses from intestinal epithelial cells.

 - Probiotics help modulate systemic inflammatory conditions brought about by pathogens or disease states.

 Triphase is the world’s first and only Biotech company making High Temperature Stable Probiotic strains for food, confectionary & dietary supplements.

 Triphase’s soon-to-be-trademarked Temperature Stable Probiotics (TSP) is superior to other products in the market, thanks to its ability to withstand harsh manufacturing processes and high temperatures.
 Triphase’s innovative fermentation technology TSP for strains is patented.
 The TSP Lactobacillus spp. strains are High Temperature Stable, non-GMO, BSE/ TSE free, preservative-free, and vegan.

 Meet Dr Srilakshmi Desiraju, the brain behind Triphase

-Dr Srilakshmi Desiraju has a PhD in Chemistry and did her MBA in Technology Commercialization.
+Dr. Srilakshmi Desiraju has a Ph.D. in Chemistry and did her MBA in Technology Commercialization.
 She started Triphase in Mysore with a core team of 4-6 people in 2009 when probiotics were just starting to come to the fore.
-Her vision for Triphase is to look at developing a scientific approach to enhance the quality of human life.
+Her vision for Triphase is to look at developing a scientific approach to enhancing the quality of human life.